rust-lang/rust/text/0000-as-cell.md

 See https://play.rust-lang.org/?gist=d012cebf462841887323185cff8ccbcc&version=stable&backtrace=0 for
 an example implementation and a more complex use case, and https://crates.io/crates/alias for an existing crate providing these features.

+# How We Teach This
+[how-we-teach-this]: #how-we-teach-this

+> What names and terminology work best for these concepts and why?
+How is this idea best presented—as a continuation of existing Rust patterns, or as a wholly new one?

+The API could be described as "temporarily opting-in to internal mutability".
+It would be a more flexible continuation of the existing usage of `Cell<T>` since the `Cell<T>` no longer needs to exist in the original location if you have mutable access to it.

+> Would the acceptance of this proposal change how Rust is taught to new users at any level?
+How should this feature be introduced and taught to existing Rust users?

+As it is, the API just provides a few neat casting functions.
+Nevertheless, with the legalization of the `&mut T -> &Cell<T>` cast there is the potential for a major change in how accessors to data structures are provided:

+In todays Rust, there are generally three different ways:
+- Owned access that starts off with a `T` and yield `U`.
+- Shared borrowed access that starts off with a `&T` and yields `&U`.
+- Mutable borrowed access that starts off with a `&mut T` and yields `&mut U`.

+With this change, it would be possible in many cases to add a fourth accessor:

+- Shared borrowed cell access that starts off with a `&mut T` and yields `&Cell<U>`.

+For example, today there exist:

+- `Vec<T> -> std::vec::IntoIter<T>`, which yields `T` values and is cloneable.
+- `&[T] -> std::slice::Iter<T>`, which yields `&T` values and is cloneable because it does a shared borrow.
+- `&mut [T] -> std::slice::IterMut<T>`, which yields `&mut T` values and is not cloneable because it does a mutable borrow.

+We could then add a fourth iterator like this:

+- &mut [T] -> `std::slice::CellIter<T>`, which yields `&Cell<T>` values and is
+  cloneable because it does a shared borrow.

+So there is the potential that we go away from teaching the "rule of three" of ownership and change it to a "rule of four".

+> What additions or changes to the Rust Reference, _The Rust Programming Language_, and/or _Rust by Example_ does it entail?

+- The reference should explain that the `&mut T -> &Cell<T>` cast, or specifically the `&mut T -> &UnsafeCell<T>` cast is fine.
+- The book could use the API introduced here if it talks about internal mutability, and use it as a "temporary opt-in" example.
+- Rust by Example could have a few basic examples of situations where this API is useful, eg the ones mention in the motivation section above.

 # Drawbacks
 [drawbacks]: #drawbacks